vybhav72954/My_Junk/README.md

 # My_Junk

-These are just some unrelated scripts which I believe are awesome but not useful (at least for me) right now.
-Still, hang around, **YOU MIGHT FIND SOMETHING COOL**
+These are just some unrelated scripts that I believe are awesome but not useful enough (at least according to me) as stand-out projects.
+Still, hang around, **You might as well find something Awesome.**

 Do let me know by contributing. **How?**